choderalab/refit-espaloma/README.md

 - `openff-default/`
     - `01-create-dataset/` - Convert HDF5 to DGL graphs
         - `script/` - Stores scripts to convert HDF5 to DGL graphs
-        - `Dataset/` - Collection of Dataset group in QCArchive
+        - `Dataset/` - Collection of Dataset from QCArchive
             - `spice-des-monomers/`
             - `spice-dipeptide/`
             - `spice-pubchem/`
             - `rna-diverse/`
             - `rna-trincleotide/`
             - `rna-nucleoside/`
-        - `OptimizationDataset/` - Collection of BasicDataset group in QCArchive
+        - `OptimizationDataset/` - Collection of OptimizationDataset from QCArchive
             - `gen2/`
             - `pepconf-dlc/`
-        - `TorsionDriveDataset/` - Collection of TorsionDriveDataset group in QCArchive
+        - `TorsionDriveDataset/` - Collection of TorsionDriveDataset from QCArchive
             - `gen2-torsion/`
             - `protein-torsion/`
     - `02-train/` - Refit and evaluate espaloma